 How to Add Background Music to iMovie Project and Videos

-- Part 1: How to add background music in iMovie
+- Part 1: How to add background music with iMovie alternative

-- Part 2: How to add background music with iMovie alternative
+- Part 2: How to add background music in iMovie

 Step 1.
 Build a project